exasol/virtual-schema-common-java/doc/user_requirements.md

 Note that some of these properties have relationships that require to validate them together.
 In the Exasol Virtual Schema for instance, the selected connection type decides which other connection properties are required.

-Also, some of the validations are so dialect-specific, that covering them in the VSCJ base library is not reasonable.
+Also, some of the validations are so [dialect-specific](#dialect), that covering them in the VSCJ base library is not reasonable.

 #### Validating the Existence of Mandatory Properties
 `req~validating-the-existence-of-mandatory-properties~1`

-VSCJ allows validating that a mandatory virtual schema property is set.
+If a virtual schema property is mandatory, the VSCJ allows validating that it is set.

 Covers: